 The audit contractors have the authority to extrapolate the error rate they determine to exist in the sample to universe of a provider’s or supplier’s claims.
 This makes it all the more important for providers and suppliers to ensure that they timely and properly respond to audit requests and to appeal any appealable claim denials.

-Medicare providers and supplies should expect audit contractors to attempt to identify improper payments resulting from:
+Medicare providers and suppliers should expect audit contractors to attempt to identify improper payments resulting from:

 The Medicare claims appeal process has several levels of appeal: redetermination, reconsideration, Administrative Law Judge, Medicare Appeals Council, and finally, judicial review.
 There are different time periods and claims amount requirements for each of these levels, and adherence to these requirements is necessary.